mhaghifam/sgld-genbound-NeurIPS2020/README.md

 - a **main script** (`main-*.py`) that runs repeated experiments and plots results, and
 - a matching **bounds module** (`*_bounds.py`) that implements the training loop and the bound estimators.

-The code is intentionally lightweight and easy to modify for new datasets or architectures.

 ---